Best Whale Watching Boat Tours on B.C.'s North Coast

 Out on the water during the day or in the comfort and stillness of our anchorages, guests may also see Elephant Seals, Sea Lions, Seals, River Otters and many kinds of songbirds.

-OUR SMALL GROUP SIZES ARE BEST FOR WHALE WATCHING & WILDLIFE VIEWING
+SMALLER GROUPS ARE IDEAL FOR WHALE WATCHING CRUISES & WILDLIFE VIEWING BOAT TOURS

 These smaller group sizes also have much less impact on the animals and places we visit, something that is extremely important to us.